aashvibusa/Berkeley-AI-Hackathon/chrome-extention/README.md

 1. After installation, the extension will automatically work on all websites
 2. Highlight any text on a webpage using your mouse or keyboard
 3. The extension will:
+   - Show a beautiful animated popup above the selected text
    - Log the selection to the browser console
    - Send the highlighted text to the FastAPI server
 4. Open the browser console (F12 or right-click → Inspect → Console) to see: